JuliaGraphics/Luxor.jl/docs/src/explanation/perfectpixels.md

 draw(1) # hide
 ```

-and Luxor used two colors to draw the circle.
+and Luxor used just two colors to draw the circle.

-The other values are the same as the default (0), apart from 4 ("speed over quality"):
+The other values produce the same effects as the default (0), apart from 4 ("speed over quality"):

 ```@example draw_matrix
 draw(4) # hide